MiSTer-devel/Distribution_MiSTer/README.md

 - `extra-utilities`: All extra utilities that are installed in games folders of some computer cores.
 - `bios`: All bioses that are installed in the games folders for some computer & console cores.
 - `cheats`: All cheat files & folders.

+### Contributing

+You are more than welcome to contribute to the MiSTer FPGA Organization.
+But you can't do it by openening PRs to the main branch of this repository.
+This repository is only for file distribution.
+Whatever content shows up here depends on the other repositories of this organization, so you should target your PRs there.

+There is a development branch in this repository for the content collection.
+Is fine to send PRs there but they should only modify the content collection scripts that are being used by the workflows.